Robert Eisenstadt's

 "COURTS & NUMERALS" -- the 13 indicies of each suit of playing cards, in

 this order: 2, 4, 8, Q, 5, J, 7, 9, A, 3, 6, K and 10.
-The mold
+The

-Blue Chip Co, of North Las Vegas, makes the chips. |
+the mold.
+The Blue Chip Co, of North Las Vegas, makes the

 $2.00 |

-| MD-30 |
+MD-30 |

 |

-"PAULSON CHIPS" -- "PAULSON
+"PAULSON CHIPS" -- "PAULSON CHIPS" and the hat-and-cane logo are

-CHIPS" and the hat-and-cane logo are each in two places around the rim.
+each in two places around the rim.
+Note that the hat is reversed

-Note that the hat is reversed on this mold -- i.e., the handle
+on this mold -- i.e., the handle of the cane is on the left side

-of the cane is on the left side of the hat.
-This is the mold manufactured
+of the hat.
+This is the mold manufactured by Gaming Partners

-by Gaming Partners International® SAS's (also known as GPI® SAS)
+International� SAS's (also known as GPI� SAS) United States

-The mold is used for home poker sets (that is, non-casino chips).
+mold is used for home poker sets (that is, non-casino chips).
+The

-The mold first appeared about 2004.
+mold first appeared about 2004.
 It is a good quality, square-edged

 clay chip with a slick-finish inlay.
-GPI does not sell directly to
+GPI does not sell directly

-company that retails these chips is BuyPokerChips.com. .....
+One company that retails these chips is BuyPokerChips.com. .....

 ....... ........
 The chip on the left is for sale.
 I scored the rim